The Best Breweries, Brew Pubs and Craft Beer Bars in Toronto (Updated 2025)

 Luckily they have moved into Indie Ale House’s barrel room.
 It is now a wonderful (though still small) tasting room that includes a huge list of their hand made beers.

-Make sure to check out the food offerings in the fridge as well, they are surprisingly good for what they are.
+Make sure to check out the food offerings as well, they have grown out a full featured kitchen now!

 More to be added!